 Every Sanura bow is varnished with 5 layers of matt 2 PUR varnish.
 The bow can be customized with brass inserts UNC 10-24 for a bow quiver mount.
 The grip can be dressed in leather on request.

-Every Sanura bow is supplied with 10 or 12 threads of Astro Flight string and Angel Majesty centre serving.
+Every Sanura bow is supplied with 12 threads of Astro Flight or Dynaflight 97 string and Angel Majesty centre serving.

 Sanura bows are made in these lengths: